Skip to main content

 • Content that you update or modify after archiving loses its exception status

 The DOJ allows minor adjustments before archiving (like redacting personally identifying information), but substantial changes like adding, updating, or rearranging content would disqualify it from the exception.
-Similarly, if you alter or update content after posting it in an archive, it would need to meet WCAG 2.1 Level AA standards.

 The removal trap

 Some agencies mistakenly believe they can simply remove old, inaccessible content to avoid compliance requirements.
-This approach creates several problems:
+This approach creates several problems.

 Citizens have a legitimate interest in accessing historical meeting recordings to understand how and why decisions were made, especially for land use, zoning, budget allocations, and policy changes that have long-term impacts.
-Removing this content to avoid accessibility obligations is both legally questionable and ethically problematic.
+Removing content to avoid accessibility obligations is both legally questionable and ethically problematic.

 Population threshold considerations

+Independent school districts: Use the Census Bureau's Small Area Income and Poverty Estimates (SAIPE) program rather than the decennial census.
 If your district serves 50,000 or more students according to SAIPE data, your deadline is April 26, 2027.
 If fewer than 50,000, your deadline is April 26, 2028.

-These entities often don't have population data directly associated with them in the census.
-In these cases, you must determine your total population by reference to the population of the government entity that operates you.
+Public colleges, universities, and libraries: These entities often don't have population data directly associated with them.
+Determine your total population by reference to the population of the government entity that operates you.
+For example, a county library system would use the county's population.
+A state university would use the state's population, which would always exceed 50,000, placing it under the April 26, 2027 deadline.

-If you're uncertain about how to calculate your entity's total population for compliance purposes, reviewing the full regulatory text and definitions in the DOJ's final rule is advisable.
-You can also consult with legal counsel or contact the DOJ's ADA Information Line at 1-800-514-0301 (voice) or 1-833-610-1264 (TTY) for technical assistance.
+When in doubt, reviewing the full regulatory text and definitions in the DOJ's final rule is advisable.
+You can also contact the DOJ's ADA Information Line at 1-800-514-0301 (voice) or 1-833-610-1264 (TTY) for technical assistance.

 Ongoing compliance requirements